DavidJPOS/TII_road_data/README.md

 The plots folder has some summary plots of the data.

 Map of counter locations locations.
-Green have been sucessfully scrapped, red have not (most of these are counter that are no longer in use).
+Green have been sucessfully scrapped, fully red points have not (most of these are counter that are no longer in use).
 ![alt text](https://github.com/DavidJPOS/TII_road_data/blob/master/plots/road_location_with_scraped_data3.png).